Cheltenham Minster, St Mary's: Background

 The bell tower currently contains a peal of twelve bells which were cast by John Taylor & Co in 2018 as part of a major restoration project.
 The original change ringing peal was probably installed around 1680, and contained six bells.
 The peal was augmented to eight in 1697 and to ten in 1833.
 Several record peals were rung on the ten bells, including a record length of 15,227 Grandsire Caters, taking in nine hours and 43 minutes, in 1889.
 Two new bells were added in 1912 to form the original ring of twelve.

-The church has a number of interesting memorials, including one to Captain Henry Skillicorne, the developer of Cheltenham's first spa.
+The church has a number of memorials, including one to Captain Henry Skillicorne, the developer of Cheltenham's first spa.
 It also commemorates King George III's visit to Cheltenham in 1788 when he attended a number of services in St Mary's.
-There is also a touching memorial to a former priest, John English, who was imprisoned by the Puritans.
+There is also a memorial to a former priest, John English, who was imprisoned by the Puritans.
 The church is a Grade I listed building.

 Its most famous incumbent was Francis Close, a keen Evangelical, who was a follower of Charles Simeon.
 Close was perpetual curate of the church for thirty years and a founder of two teacher training colleges which later became the University of Gloucestershire.
 He moved on to become Dean of Carlisle in 1856.

 For most of its history St Mary's Church served a population of less than 1,500 and was a prominent feature of the landscape.
 But extensive building occurred during the Regency period in the early 19th century and as a result the church is now hidden behind shops and offices.
 In Victorian times a number of new churches were built to cope with Cheltenham's rapidly expanding population.